ArnoVdH/photoblog/content/blog/2020/beyond-privilege-self-awareness.md

 BREAK

+I wrote this post while reading the book 'Why I No Longer Talk to White People About Race'.
+I am aware how un-asked for it is for yet another white person to write about the issue, but I hope that I can make clear that it's not about the issue of 'privilege' itself but the perception of it by the hegemonic demographics and how to live a normal, healthy life while being aware.(tm)

 ### From equality to awereness

 I guess you could call me intersectionalist, since I find myself at the intersection of a lot of different privileges: I'm white, I'm a man, I'm straight, I'm not an immigrant, I have a university degree, a middle-class job.
 That last one is probably the only thing that I could claim is something I'm knowledgable of: I come from a working-class background and class-consciousness (and the accompanying analyses and viewpoints) is very important to me.
 This is probably one of the contributing factors in why _inequality_ is something that gets my blood boiling and I'm quite a bit less interesting in some other intersections of privilege.
 Incidentally, the other big reason why inequality is so important to me, namely my professional background as a political philosopher interested in distributive justice, is probably, if I'm really honest with myself, also determined by the class-consciousness.
 There is some, if not circularity, then at least some sort of weird loop at play here.